Tahirbhalli/Design-and-UX/README.md

 ![screenshot](./screenshot.png)

-The page tries to replicate as much as possible a New York Times Article.
+The page is a mock up of [this](https://www.smashingmagazine.com/) page.

 ## Built With